 Related: Also, check out our TCL 50S535 review.

 All of this does allow you to connect the TV to your Xbox One, Playstation, or even your cable box to make the most of the picture settings, but it does come with a downside.
 Unlike the Samsung Q7F, it has all the inputs directly connected to the TV, which doesn’t allow for cable management and thus may cause clutter depending on the number of devices you use.
 The TV itself is a bit bulky, so it might stick out if it is wall mounted.

 Moreover, the TV TCL remote also allows you to easily browse through the platform and access anything mentioned in the Roku TV review.

-The TCL 55R617 falls a little behind the Samsung Q7F when it comes to performance, it also falls behind the Sony XBR-A1E when it comes to both sound and picture quality.
+The TCL 55R617 falls a little behind the Samsung Q7F when it comes to performance, it also falls behind the Sony XBR-A1E and the Sony XBR55X900F when it comes to both sound and picture quality.
 But let’s take in the fact that it has a price less than half that of these products, a wide color gamut, and makes up for these downsides with amazing accessibility thanks to TV Roku and its Roku Mobile app, which allows you to listen through headphones connected to your phone.
-And so, with a great HDR performance it is one of the best TVs you can get for the money.
+And so, with a great HDR performance, it is one of the best TVs you can get for the money.